ts4z/barge.org/README.md

 The "tournament" shortcode has a lot of flexibility to allow for transition from older results.
 I'd like to get rid of this.
 (Sometimes we say "players", sometimes we say "entries", sometimes we say "entrants".
 We should pick one.)

+The tournament shortcode allows multiple levels of h-headings, but some of the results don't use this.
+Fix.